rajanpatel126/Flask/Readme.md

 _For loop_

 - The for loop has the similar syntax like if-else block that is, {%for%} and ends with {%endfor%}

+\***\*CSRF (Cross Site Request Forgery) Attack\*\***

+**How it works?**

+- A type of an attack where attaker tricks the end-user by performing unintended actions over web application specially when web applications are taking input eg., forms
+- An attacker generates an email or a website containing the link containing the request message.
+- When a user clicks on it, they will redirected to the web-application, a request will be invoked.
+The server will have a request from the user, and server will response to that request which is eiter the leakage of the data or some sort of transaction.

+**How to prevent?**

+- CSRF token : a long, unpredictable string generated at server side when user sign-in for the 1st time and send it back to user's browser.
+- Whenever making a request to the server, the CSRD token is must.
+- If the token matches with the existing token at server, only then the request will be processed otherwise not.
+- So now the token are at two places: with user and at server.
+If an attacker wants to attack, unless user has shared the token it will be impossible for attacker to attack because to get it from the server, you still need that token.

+\***\*WTForms\*\***

+- A python liberary to manage, create, validate and handle webforms for python web development
+- Supports input validation, CSRF security, integrated with flask (flask-wtf)
+- Compliant with 'pythonic' coding style; treat forms as python class, work with forms as objects and attributes and no need to write extensive HTML code